 Annual event that starts and finishes in Jedburgh, covers the first round of the MSA British Rally Championship.
 Route in around the Scottish Borders roads and forestry.
-For more info.
 The Borders Art Fair

-, Springwood Park, Kelso.
-3 fabulous days of celebrating visual arts in the Scottish Borers.
-Live art demonstrations, over 50 exhibiting artist stands, creative talks and discussions, our "local heroes" exhibition, competitions, food and drink and a whole lot of fun for all ages.
+at Springwood Park, Kelso provides three fabulous days, celebrating visual arts in the Scottish Borders.
+There are live art demonstrations, over 50 exhibiting artist stands, creative talks and discussions,"our local heroes" exhibition, competitions, food and drink - and a whole lot of fun for all ages.
 Hawick Reivers Festival

 The Riding of the Bounds

-Berwick Upon Tweed.
-Traditionally takes place last Saturday of April.
-The bounds are the lands between the Border and the River Tweed Kelso Races
+in Berwick Upon Tweed traditionally takes place on the first weekend of May.
+The bounds are the lands between the Border and the River Tweed

-Kelso 7s 5th, Earlston 7s 6th, Selkirk 7s 12th and Jed-Forest 7s 19th.
-Peebles 7s is usually in August.
+competition continues with tournaments in Kelso, Earlston, Selkirk and Jed-Forest.
+Peebles 7s is usually in early August.
 Hawick Common Riding

-, annual event that has made Floors Castle an established venue for the International Horse Trials and fast becoming one of Scotland's leading equestrian events.
+, an annual event that has made Floors Castle an established venue for the International Horse Trials and is fast becoming one of Scotland's leading equestrian events.
 Art @ Ancrum.

-Ancrum Village.
-A long weekend of exhibitions and demonstrations by professional artists and makers in multiple venues through the village, where you can meet and purchase directly from the artisans.
+Ancrum Village is just off the A68 and hosts a long weekend of exhibitions and demonstrations by professional artists and makers in multiple venues through the village.
+Meet and purchase directly from the artists.

 Historic Motoring Extravaganza

-, Thirlestane Castle, Lauder.
+at Thirlestane Castle, Lauder.
 Annual Vintage meet of over 600 cars, motorcycles and commercial vehicles.
-Fantastic day out Jimmie Guthrie Memorial Run.
+A fantastic day out!
+Jimmie Guthrie Memorial Run.

-Annual event held in Denholm village.
-Originally held to celebrate the 50yr anniversary of the Hawick and Border Motorcycle group and to celebrate the clubs most famous member.
-40 -50 miles of Borders countryside covered taking 21/2-3 hours.
+Annual event in Denholm village on the A698.
+Originally held to celebrate the 50th year anniversary of the Hawick and Border Motorcycle group and to celebrate Jimmie Guthrie, the club's most famous member.
+40 -50 miles of Borders countryside covered taking about 22 hours.
 Motorcycles and vintage cars attend and there is always a stop off to Wilton Lodge Park in Hawick to visit the exhibition in the museum and the Guthrie statue.
 Borders Book Festival

 , a wonderful four days of talks, discussions, food and drink, live music, comedy and so much more for all the family.
 Free to visit at Harmony House, Melrose.
 The Selkirk Common Riding.

-Lead by the Standard Bearer there is an early rise to follow the band through the town and witness the bussing of the Burgh flag, the riding of the marches follows and last around 41/2 hours.
+Led by the Standard Bearer, there's an early rise to follow the band through the town and witness the bussing of the Burgh flag.
+The riding of the marches follows and all gather in the town square at 11 o' clock for the 'casting of the colours'.
 Celebrations continue in to the next day with horse racing and professional games.
 The Melrose Festival Week

-The Kelso Laddie with his supporters, right and left-hand men enjoy a weeklong of traditions, celebrations and ceremonies.
-The last ride is the Langholm rideout and lasts the whole day, culminating in the Cornets chase, a gallop around the racecourse.at 9.30pm the Flag is handed back in front of the town hall.
+The Kelso Laddie with his supporters, right and left-hand men enjoy a week long of traditions, celebrations and ceremonies.
+The last ride is the Langholm ride-out which lasts the whole day, culminating in the Cornets chase, a gallop around the racecourse.at 9.30 pm, after which the Flag is handed back in front of the town hall.
 Border Union Agricultural Show.

 The Annual agricultural show held at Springwood Park, Kelso.
 The show has a range of classes for horses, cattle, sheep, poultry, arts and crafts and over 200 trade stands Eyemouth Herring Queen

 .
-The tradition started initially as a Peace Picnic marking the end of the 1st World War and was held Annually.
-The children marched around the town to the picnic area at Gunsgreen.
-Families brought along their own kettles the tea was served from urns and the children took along their own tin cups.
+The tradition started as a Peace Picnic to mark the end of the 1st World War.
+It was repeated annually, with children marching around the town to the picnic area at Gunsgreen.
+Families brought along their own kettles, tea was served from urns and the children brought their own tin cups.
 Races were held during the day and fun was had by all.
-The day was celebrated throughout the years and was looked on as a local holiday.
-James “Storey” Collin, who was Eyemouth’s harbour master at this time, was holidaying in the North of Scotland when he seen a Festival that included the crowing of a Queen.
-He then brought this idea back to the committee who organised the picnic.
-They too felt that the crowning of a Queen would be a worthwhile addition.
+The day became a local holiday.
+Then James “Storey” Collin, who was Eyemouth’s harbour master at this time, saw a festival that included the crowing of a Queen when he was holidaying in the North of Scotland.
+He brought the idea back to Eyemouth and the committee that organised the picnic felt that the crowning of a Queen would be a worthwhile addition.
 The first Herring Queen was crowned in July 1939.

 , originally related to the blessing of the lands, crops and affairs of the Burgh.
-The Burgesses and the Town Council pledged their allegiance to their Lord.
-The Cornet now carries out these traditions of the past and leads a March from the Lauderdale Hotel to the Town Hall at 7am.
-Standard is presented to the Cornet at 8am at the Tollbooth and he then leads the cavalcade to the Waterin Stane and then onto the Burgess Cairn.
-The riders arrive back to the War Memorial at 11.30am and the concluding ceremony take place at the Town Hall at 12pm.
-Festivities continue through to the evening with a Grand March at 9pm.
+The burgesses and the Town Council pledged their allegiance to their Lord.
+The Cornet now carries out these traditions leading a march from the Lauderdale Hotel to the Town Hall at 7 am.
+The standard is presented to the Cornet at 8 am at the Tollbooth and he then leads the cavalcade to the 'Waterin' Stane' and then on to the Burgess Cairn.
+The riders arrive back to the War Memorial at 11.30 am and the concluding ceremony take place at the Town Hall at 12 noon.
+Festivities continue through to the evening with a Grand March at 9 pm.
+Coldstream Civic Week

-, begins with the introduction of the Coldstreamer at the beginning of the week, he then leads the celebrations throughout the week.
-Flodden is the longest and largest of the four ride outs and takes place on the Thursday where you can see more than 300 riders gallop across the battlefield at midday.
+, begins with the introduction of the Coldstreamer who then leads the celebrations throughout the week.
+Flodden is the longest and largest of the four ride-outs and takes place on the Thursday where you can see more than 300 riders gallop across the battlefield at midday.

 Top class road cycling event which takes you through stunning scenery on Border Roads.
-Starting in Peebles the route is mainly on quite back roads, with many steep hills along the way.
+Starting in Peebles the route is mainly on quiet back roads, with many steep hills along the way.

-Staged over a weekend, with Three Peaks 38 mile ultramarathon, Three Peaks Ultramarathon relay race, CaniSports Scotland's canicross races, Half Marathon Road race, 10k road race and Wheelchair and Handbike 10k race.
+Staged over a weekend, with Three Peaks 38 mile ultra-marathon, Three Peaks ultra-marathon relay race, CaniSports (Scotland's canicross races), half marathon road race, 10 km road race and wheelchair and Handbike 10 km race.
 Kelso Antique and Fleamarket Fair.

-The largest fair of its kind and one of 7 events held at Springwood Park, Kelso
+The largest fair of its kind and one of seven events held at Springwood Park, Kelso